inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 you can always edit it later.
 Simply finish digitising the feature and then follow these steps:

-- Select the feature with the :guilabel:`Select Single Feature` tool:
+- Select the feature with the :guilabel:`Select Feature` tool:

 .. image:: /static/training/beginner/qgis-inasafe/image185.*
    :align: center